trust-mfn-berlin/animals-as-objects/vault/story.zoos-and-conservation.md

 The Père David’s deer was the object of an early breeding programme in captivity that proved successful and that might have inspired Heinrich Dathe and others.
 In the 1890s, the Père David’s deer was narrowly saved from [[extinction|story.stellers-sea-cow]].
 The Duke of Bedford brought a group of 18 animals from various international zoos to his private zoo in Woburn, where they successfully reproduced.[^14] In 1905, the American Bison Society was founded with the aim of preserving the nearly extinct bison.
 The population of these buffalo had been decimated to a few small groups due to intensive hunting by European settlers.
 The director of the New York Zoological Park and former taxidermist of the National Museum, William Hornaday, put together a breeding group of bison from various US zoos, which successfully produced offspring.[^15] When US President Theodore Roosevelt established the first national parks, Hornaday and his fellow campaigners began to release the animals into the wild.
 For the first time, an endangered species bred in zoos was released into the wild.
 The large bison was not only easy to breed and reproduced well in human care, it also received the necessary publicity.
 Its size, its dangerousness, but also its iconic role in the European narrative of the history of the US West undoubtedly contributed to this.
 The passenger pigeon, on the other hand, whose flocks once darkened the skies over the USA, did not receive this attention and became extinct around 1900.
 Some of their kind continued living in zoos beyond 1900, but no one made any significant attempt to breed them and preserve the species.[^16] Both bison and passenger pigeons were once similarly numerous and omnipresent in North America, but the responses to their impending extinction could not have been more different.

-In Europe, a few years later, zoo directors turned their attention to the bison's European counterpart – the wisent.
+In Europe, a few years later, zoo directors turned their attention to the bison’s European counterpart – the wisent.
 This megaherbivore had a similar ecological function here long ago as the American bison.
 In 1923, European zoos founded the Society for the Protection of the European Bison, the first international breeding community.
 With the wisent studbook kept by its members, this species was successfully bred and saved from extinction.
 Through the collection and combination of the few remaining breeding groups, the stocks kept in zoos now form a population sufficient for the reintroduction efforts begun since the 1930s.[^17]

 <figure>